James Duckworth (tennis): 2017: Foot surgery

 Duckworth commenced the season at the 2017 Australian Open where he received direct entry for the first time in his career.
 He lost to Paolo Lorenzi in round 1.
 Shortly after the loss, Duckworth underwent a foot surgery.
 Duckworth didn't play again in 2017, ending the year with a ranking of 992.

 2018: Return

 In January, Duckworth attempted to play the Brisbane International and Australian Open, falling in qualifying in both.
-Duckworth next played the French Open losing to Marin Cilic in round 1.
+Duckworth next played the French Open losing to Marin Čilić in round 1.
 In June, Duckworth reached and retired in the final of the ITF Turkey F22.

 Duckworth lost to Alexander Zverev in the first round of Wimbledon.
 In July Duckworth won his first match on the ATP World Tour in over 18 months at the 2018 Citi Open.
 Duckworth lost to Andy Murray in the first round of the US Open.
 Immediately after the US Open, Duckworth qualified for and won the Cary Challenger.
 This was his first title in 2 years.
 Duckworth ended 2018 with an ATP singles rank of 234.